Rlx 1.3.0

 •  : Undo the last action.
 If there are multiple actions that can be undone the  button will stay lit until the last action is reached.

-•    : Holding SOLO and pressing a track button will solo this tracks.
+•    : Holding SOLO and pressing a track button will solo this track.
 Pressing the SOLO button again will unsolo this track.
 Multiple tracks can be in solo in the same time.

 •    : Holding MUTE and pressing a track button will mute this track.
 Pressing the MUTE button again will unmute this track.
 Multiple tracks can be muted in the same time.